 Ryan Roberts - Builder/Tuner

-Ryan Roberts has been studying and perfecting his craft of the steel pan art form for over 15 years.
+Ryan Roberts has been studying and perfecting his craft of the steel pan art form for over 17 years.
 A native to Virginia Beach, VA, He has performed at many events nationwide, including competing in the New York National Panorama Competition, The Virginia Beach PANorama Music Festival, and the Dr. Ellie Mannette's Festival of Steel.
 Ryan was involved with 2 prestigious steel orchestras in Virginia Beach, VA.
-During his time in Mosaic Steel Orchestra and The Virginia Arts Festival's Rhythm Project All Stars, Ryan was given chance to perform with them throughout the United States.
-From 2009-2014, Ryan was the Director of the Kempsville Middle School "Pans of Steel" Steel Orchestra where he composed and arranged the orchestra's music.
+During his time in Mosaic Steel Orchestra and The Rhythm Project, Ryan was given chance to perform with them throughout the United States.
 In 2013, Ryan was given a once in a lifetime opportunity of apprenticing under Dr. Ellie Mannette.
 Today, Ryan is currently a builder and tuner for Mannette Musical Instruments.

 Rob Davis - Master Tuner